yellicode/angular-extension/readme.md

 ## Using the Angular package
 ### Prerequisites
-In order to run a code generation template, you must have the CLI installed (@yellicode/cli) globally and have a valid *codegenconfig.json* file in your working directory.
+In order to run a code generation template, you must have the Yellicode CLI installed globally (`npm install -g @yellicode/cli`) and have a valid *codegenconfig.json* file in your working directory.
 Please refer to the [installation instructions](https://www.yellicode.com/docs/installation) and the [quick start](https://www.yellicode.com/docs/quickstart) for more.

 ### Installation
 Open a terminal/command prompt in your working directory and install this package as a dev dependency: